Davidpereira2803/techwebTP1/README.md

 # TP1
-The project is structure like the following:
+The project is structured like the following:

 ```
 techwebtp1/